On the Create Assignment page, the Grading section is organized into three groups:

 To manually disable anonymous grading, clear the Enable Anonymous Grading check box.

-Grades and feedback from more than one grader help to promote reliability and remove bias.
-You can assign specific users in your course to grade particular sets of student submissions.
-For large classes, you can divide up the grading tasks among TAs and other graders.
+Grading and feedback from more than one grader promote reliability, improve consistency, and remove bias.
+You can assign specific users in your course to grade particular sets of student assignment submissions.
+For large classes, you can divide up the grading tasks among teaching assistants and other graders.

 - All Submissions